DataFire/Integrations/integrations/generated/google_spanner/README.md

 ### ExecuteSqlRequest
 * ExecuteSqlRequest `object`: The request for ExecuteSql and
   * paramTypes `object`: It is not always possible for Cloud Spanner to infer the right SQL type
-  * params `object`: The SQL query string can contain parameter placeholders.
+  * params `object`: The SQL string can contain parameter placeholders.
 A parameter
+  * partitionToken `string`: If present, results will be restricted to the specified partition
   * queryMode `string` (values: NORMAL, PLAN, PROFILE): Used to control the amount of debugging information returned in
-  * resumeToken `string`: If this request is resuming a previously interrupted SQL query
+  * resumeToken `string`: If this request is resuming a previously interrupted SQL statement
   * sql `string`: Required.
-The SQL query string.
+The SQL string.
   * transaction [TransactionSelector](#transactionselector)

 ### Field